fraser-lab/fraser-lab.github.io/_members/flowers.md

 She has also taken an interest in structural biology, and in the Fraser lab, she's working on developing qFit.

-Beyond the lab, Jessica loves climbing, biking, and painting."
+Beyond the lab, Jessica loves climbing, biking, and painting.